wjxiao2020/Flow/README.md

-This is for Headstarter TikTok Hackathon.
+This is for the Headstarter TikTok Hackathon.